CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Analysis.md

 One way we can improve on those models is to restrict our attention to just the last couple of years, when time of year of samples were more consistent, with samples collected only in warmer months.
-This turns out to make little difference to teh qualitative interpretation of the data.
+This turns out to make little difference to the qualitative interpretation of the data.

 ``` r
 data_18_19 <- recent_data %>%